truenas/documentation/content/CORE/UIReference/TopMenu/Alerts.md

 - corealerts
 ---

-The **Alert Notifications** panel displays system alerts and provides options to dismiss or reopen dismissed alerts on your TrueNAS.
+The **Alert Notifications** panel displays system alerts.
+It provides options to dismiss or reopen dismissed alerts on your TrueNAS.

 ![AlertsPanel](/images/CORE/AlertsPanel.png "Alerts Panel")